aziis98/website-2020/README.md

 - [./layouts](./layouts)

-    Holds all layouts and templating files.
+    Holds all layouts and templating files (so all dynamic pages).

 - [./src](./src)

-    All content (posts, pages) and dynamic pages (homepage) are here
+    All content (posts, pages)

 - [./src/post](./src/post)